 The Common, Monk's Hill

-It consists of four acres of open space overlooking the hills of the South Downs National Park, and is ideal for a range of sports and leisure activities.
-It includes a fenced off children’s playground, which was refurbished with the latest play equipment in 2018, adult outdoor exercise equipment, a number of picnic tables and benches, and a car park.
+The Common consists of four acres of open space overlooking the hills of the South Downs National Park, and is ideal for a range of sports and leisure activities.
+It includes a fenced off children’s playground, which was refurbished with the latest play equipment in 2018 and 2020, adult outdoor exercise equipment, football goal posts, picnic tables and benches, and a car park.

 An oak tree was planted in 2018 at The Common to celebrate the achievements of Tim Peake – British astronaut from Westbourne.
 Tim also formally opened the refurbished playground.